3 Data Science Tools for Reporting

 # Install Quarto CLI from https://quarto.org/docs/get-started/

-# Create a new Quarto document
+# Create a new Quarto project (website, book, manuscript, etc.)

-quarto create document
+quarto create project default my-project

-# Render a document
+# Render a document to HTML (or PDF, docx, etc.)

 quarto render document.qmd